EO4wellness/T-I-L/polyglot/español/Castle-2/Work.md

 * Yo leo mi correo electrónico en la officina.
 (I read my email at the office.)
 * Escribo tu dirección en este papel.
 (I am writing your address on this paper)
 * Juan, tú escribes muy bien en español.
 (Juan, you write very well in Spanish)
+* Rafael, tu eres el jefe?
+(Rafael, are you the boss?)
+* El nino lee un libro todas las noches.
+(The boy reads a book every night.)

 ## Results:
+Did really well.
+Finished the review with 100% success.
+Wrote some notes for myself to recall the different words which have similar sounds but different meanings.